bts1991/study/논문 Review/Others/Review_Responding to News Sensitively in Stock Attention Networks via Prompt-Adaptive Trimodal Model.md

       - overemphasize price features and consequently underutilize the news information
   - PA-TMM
     - optimal prediction performance in terms of both ACC and MCC
-    - MPA pretraining ➡️ adapt to sparse news ➡️ enable activated nodes to receive timely attention ➡️ overcome the long tail effect inherent in stock feature distribution
+    - MPA pretraining ➡️ adapt to sparse(부족한) news ➡️ enable activated nodes to receive timely attention ➡️ overcome the long tail effect inherent in stock feature distribution

 ## C. Ablation Study
 ### 1) Effectiveness of the Model Architecture
 - four variants of PA-TMM
   - w/o Pmts
-    - assess the effectiveness of incorporating fi nancial news
+    - assess the effectiveness of incorporating financial news
-    - removes all sentiment prompts $h_i^{pmt}$ , and only uses the hybrid embeddings for agregating stock interactions
+    - removes all sentiment prompts $h_i^{pmt}$, and only uses the hybrid embeddings for aggregating stock interactions
   - w/o Msgs
     - assess the effectiveness of the graph dual-attention module
     - removes all message vectors $\tilde{m}_i$ in output mapping